thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

 finer control over installation methods if difficulties are encountered.
 Note that pip and conda both internally call setuptools, which in turn runs ``installer.py``.

 .. important:: Mac OS X and Linux are supported through pip.
-Mac OS, Linux and Windows are supported through conda,
+Mac OS, Linux and Windows are supported through conda.
-               although some Mac OS X systems may experience issues if multiple python versions are installed on the same system.
                For manual installation it should be possible install **pycoalescence** on any system, but may require some tinkering.

 .. note:: Whichever installation option you use, it is important to ensure that the package is compiled in the same
           environment as you intend to run simulations.